MIDS-scaling-up/v3/week07/lab/README.md

 First run through all the steps to the end of the initial set up section.

-After the initial section, there are four topics to cover, chose any one of them to start and see if you can answer the questions asked.
+After the initial section, there are a number of topics to cover, chose any one of them to start and see if you can answer the questions asked.
 For all except the architectures section, there should be a corresponding section descriping it in the paper referenced.

 Good luck!